Total quality management

 Total quality management (TQM) is an organization-wide effort to "install and make a permanent climate where employees continuously improve their ability to provide on-demand products and services that customers will find of particular value."

 Total quality management (TQM) emphasizes that all departments, not just production (such as sales, marketing, accounting, finance, engineering, and design), are responsible for improving their operations.
 Management, in this context, highlights the obligation of executives to actively oversee quality through adequate funding, training, staffing, and goal setting.

 Although there isn't a universally agreed-upon methodology, TQM initiatives typically leverage established tools and techniques from quality control.
-TQM gained significant prominence in the late 1980s and early 1990s before being largely superseded by other quality management frameworks like ISO 9000, Lean manufacturing, and Six Sigma.
+TQM gained significant prominence in the late 1980s and early 1990s before being largely superseded by other quality management frameworks, such as ISO 9000, Lean manufacturing, and Six Sigma.

 History

 In the late 1970s and early 1980s, the developed countries of North America and Western Europe suffered economically in the face of stiff competition from Japan's ability to produce high-quality goods at competitive cost.
 For the first time since the start of the Industrial Revolution, the United Kingdom became a net importer of finished goods.
 The United States undertook its own soul-searching, expressed most pointedly in the television broadcast of If Japan Can...
-Why Can't We?.
-Firms began reexamining the techniques of quality control invented over the past 50 years and how those techniques had been so successfully employed by the Japanese.
+Why Can't We?
+Firms began reexamining the techniques of quality control invented over the previous 50 years and how the Japanese had successfully employed those techniques.
 It was in the midst of this economic turmoil that TQM took root.

 The exact origin of the term "total quality management" is uncertain.
 It is almost certainly inspired by Armand V. Feigenbaum's multi-edition book Total Quality Control and Kaoru Ishikawa's What Is Total Quality Control?
 The Japanese Way.
 It may have been first coined in the United Kingdom by the Department of Trade and Industry during its 1983 "National Quality Campaign".
 Or it may have been first coined in the United States by the Naval Air Systems Command to describe its quality-improvement efforts in 1985.

 Development in the United States

-In the spring of 1984, an arm of the United States Navy asked some of its civilian researchers to assess statistical process control and the work of several prominent quality consultants and to make recommendations as to how to apply their approaches to improve the Navy's operational effectiveness.
+In the spring of 1984, an arm of the United States Navy asked some of its civilian researchers to assess statistical process control and the work of several prominent quality consultants, and to make recommendations on how to apply their approaches to improve the Navy's operational effectiveness.
 The recommendation was to adopt the teachings of W. Edwards Deming.
 The Navy branded the effort "Total Quality Management" in 1985.
 (Note: The Navy rebranded its effort "Total Quality Leadership" in 1990.)

 From the Navy, TQM spread throughout the US Federal Government, resulting in the following: